There were only a handful of people who inspired me to make radical changes in my life over the last few years: Julien Smith was one of those people.

 The people you are talking about would defend the lives they have, the ones you claim make them unhappy.
 The reality is that there are millions of reasons why, but putting your finger on how to get through to them can be impossible.
 In this book I try to nail it—I try to get you to recognize the feeling in your chest when it happens so that you can know when it’s happening.

-Perhaps the book’s most powerful line is “The strength you gain by letting go is more important than any object you own.”
+One of the book’s most powerful lines is “The strength you gain by letting go is more important than any object you own.”
 For me, this is the essence of minimalism.
-We’ve talked about your attraction to minimalism in the past.
 What about minimalism and its principles seem most attractive to you?

 It’s interesting that you were attracted to that line.
 We’ll see very clearly from the Amazon aspect which lines connect well with people.
 You may be right that it turns out to be strong.